Switching from NVIDIA to AMD (including tensorflow)

 amdgpu directory to

 I didn’t do that at first, and then booting the kernel did hang during the switch to AMD framebuffer.
-If you see this behaviour, your firmwares are too old.
+If you see this behavior, your firmware files are too old, please update the above mentioned package, or use the manual method shown.

 The advantage of having open source driver that is in the kernel is that you don’t have to worry about incompatibilities (like every time a new kernel comes out the NVIDIA driver needs patching).
 For recent AMD GPUs you need a rather new kernel, I have 5.6.0 and 5.7.0-rc5 running.
 Make sure that you have all the necessary kernel config options turned on if you compile your own kernels.
 In my case this is